 Lovely Vancouver is a physically beautiful city.
-It is surrounded by both snow topped mountains and blue sea.
+It is surrounded by both snow-topped mountains and blue sea.
 Stanley Park is perhaps its most famous landmark.
 This park is on the peninsula and covers over 400 hectares.

 Granville Island was once highly industrial but is now home to stores, theatres, galleries, restaurants and the Granville Island Public Market.

-Gastown is the oldest part of the city and filled with historic buildings, cobblestone streets and iron lampposts.
+Gastown is the oldest part of the city and is filled with historic buildings, cobblestone streets and iron lampposts.